Last updated: October 03, 2024

 Knowing what amount you can receive through a home equity loan may help you focus on lenders that can meet your needs.

-Your home’s combined loan-to-value ratio allows your lender to calculate the maximum amount lenders will allow you to borrow.
+Your home’s value allows your lender to calculate the maximum amount lenders will allow you to borrow.
 Dividing the total of what you currently owe on your mortgage, any additional loans that you have on your home, and the desired amount for your new loan balance by the current value of your home gives you the CLTV ratio.

 Lenders will offer borrowing up to a certain CLTV limit depending on their product offerings and any state-level restrictions that may apply.
-For example, Discover Home Loans offers home equity loans for less than 90% to residents of California.
+For example, Discover Home Loans offers home equity loans with CLTV up to 90% to residents of California.

 An even easier way to find this out is by using a loan amount calculator to see how much your credit score and your home’s equity might make you eligible to borrow with a home equity loan.